 iii.
 Negotiate quickly and in good faith

-- Be honest and take a realistic view of how to allocate responsibility for any problems that pre-dated the impact of COVID-19; resist the temptation to try to ‘hide’ behind COVID-19.
+- Be honest and take a realistic view of how to allocate responsibility for any problems that pre-dated the impact of COVID-19.
 It may be worth trying to separate the pre-COVID-19 phase of the project from the post COVID-19 period, for example by agreeing a ‘pre-COVID-19 Final Account’ and any extensions of time to draw a line from which to move forward.
-All parties will have to make concessions but there is value in certainty.
-If necessary, make the agreement non-binding but implement it nonetheless and, in the event a final agreement cannot be reached, all parties will have the right to have the dispute determined by a third party when the crisis is over.
-The CLC has published a COVID-19 Cost Assessment Toolkit, which provides detailed guidance on how to assess the COVID-19 impacts on a project.
+If necessary, make the agreement non-binding and, in the event a final agreement cannot be reached, all parties will have the right to have the dispute ultimately determined by a third party.
+The CLC has published a COVID-19 Cost Assessment Toolkit, which provides guidance on assessing the COVID-19 impacts on a project.

 - To give negotiations the best chance of success make use of ‘without prejudice’ forums for open and honest discussion of options across all tiers.
-The CLC Managing Contractual Disputes & Collaboration – Summary Guide includes advice on creating a ‘without prejudice – safe place’ environment for parties to openly explore options, together with model letters and notices for use with the most common forms of contract.
+The CLC Managing Contractual Disputes & Collaboration – Summary Guide includes advice on creating a ‘without prejudice – safe place’ environment for parties to explore options.
+More detailed advice can be found in the Contractual Best Practice Guidance together with template letters and notices for use with the most common forms of contract.

 - It is rare that either the project or its participants benefit in the long run from allowing disputes to fester, so every effort should be made to reach a settlement agreement that allows cash to flow, projects to be completed and businesses to continue.